JU-Computer-Club/JU-ForkMe/README.md

 9. Email us at info@jucomputerclub.org to and wait till we review and merge your changes!

 10. You can follow our socials mentioned at the *Credits sections*.
+(Optional)

 # Credits